angrysky56/mcp-server-qdrant/README.md

 > [!NOTE]
 > No `COLLECTION_NAME` is set in enhanced mode, enabling multi-collection support.
 Collections will be created dynamically as needed.

+> Potential issue if security is a concern i.e. not using locally:

+/mcp-server-qdrant/src/mcp_server_qdrant/qdrant.py:68: UserWarning: Api key is used with an insecure connection. self._client = AsyncQdrantClient(
+[06/20/25 17:02:02] INFO     Starting MCP server 'mcp-server-qdrant' with transport 'stdio'

 ## Environment Variables